 Chiang Mai to Luang Prabang Bike Tour

 This trip takes us through the deep interior side of Northern Thailand and Laos, home to mountains covered with lush tropical forests.
-We ride through the verdant topography of Thailand and Laos, the exquisite Buddhist wats, the nose-dripping spicy food to die for, and lush paddy gently swaying in the breeze while we pedal along to the next destination across mountains, through deep valleys and riversides, full of local surprises.
+We ride through the verdant topography of Thailand and Laos, the exquisite Buddhist wats, the nose-dripping spicy food to die for, and lush paddy gently swaying in the breeze as we pedal along to the next destination across mountains, through deep valleys and riversides, full of local surprises.
 The terrain largely remains undulating, skirting along the beautiful rivers viz.
-Kok, Mekong, Nam Ou and Nam Pak.
+Kok, Mekong, Nam Ou, and Nam Pak.

 Chiang Mai | 13:00hrs

 Min.
 2, Max.
 14

 spellbinding riversThe Rivers that we touch along this ride are special in their own way.
 Entire communities depend on them for a living.
 These arterial streams are a great way to know the destination better; whether you ride along them, or in tail boat in its waters.

 |DAY 1||Chiang Mai||Kampaeng Ngam Hotel||D||40km / 24mi||cycling|

 |DAY 2||Chiang Dao||Marisa Resort & Spa||B,L,D||60km / 36mi||cycling|

 |DAY 4||Mae Salong||Phu Chaisai Resort||B,L,D||45km / 27mi||cycling|

 |DAY 5||Chiang Saen||The Imperial Golden Triangle||B,L,D||60km / 36mi||cycling|